Categories

 Tool Holder

-A few more months past (hey, I got busy) and instead of printing the dovetails on the old Maker Select Plus I tried on the Prusa MINI+ and wow, things fit perfectly!
+A few more months passed (hey, I got busy) and instead of printing the dovetails on the old Maker Select Plus I tried on the Prusa MINI+ and wow, things fit perfectly!
 Well, after a few tests prints to determine the exact Teeth_clearance to use.
 Once I had that, Bob was my uncle!

 Tool Holder